Battle of Kadesh: Contending forces

 The Egyptian Empire under Ramesses II (green) bordering on the Hittite Empire (red) at the height of its power in c.
 1279 BC.

-Ramesses led an army of four divisions: Amun, Re (pRe), Set, and the apparently newly-formed Ptah division.
+Ramesses led an army of four divisions: Amun, Re, Set, and the apparently newly-formed Ptah division.

 There was also a poorly documented troop called the nrrn (Ne'arin or Nearin), who were possibly Canaanite military mercenaries or Egyptians, that Ramesses II had left in Amurru in order to secure the port of Sumur.
 This division would come to play a critical role in the battle.
 Also significant was the presence of Sherden troops fighting for the Egyptian army.
 This is the first record of them as Egyptian mercenaries.
 They would play an increasingly significant role in Late Bronze Age history, ultimately appearing among the Sea Peoples that ravaged the east Mediterranean at the end of the Bronze Age.
 Healy in Armies of the Pharaohs observes:

-It is not possible to be precise about the size of the Egyptian chariot force at Kadesh though it could not have numbered less than 2,000 vehicles spread through the corps of Amun, P'Re, Ptah and Sutekh, assuming that approx. 500 machines were allocated to each corps.
+It is not possible to be precise about the size of the Egyptian chariot force at Kadesh though it could not have numbered less than 2,000 vehicles spread through the corps of Amun, Re, Ptah and Sutekh, assuming that approx. 500 machines were allocated to each corps.
 To this we may need to add those of the Ne'arin, for if they were not native Egyptian troops their number may not have been formed from chariots detached from the army corps.

 On the Hittite side, King Muwatalli II had mustered several of his allies, among them Rimisharrinaa, the king of Aleppo.
 Ramesses II recorded a long list of 19 Hittite allies brought to Kadesh by Muwatalli.
 This list is of considerable interest to Hittitologists, as it reflects the extent of Hittite influence at the time.